mappite/aGotino/README.md

 Contains all α, β, γ constellations stars up to mag 4 and other stars up to mag 3.
 The goal is to provide a quick number reference for easy-to-point stars (vs having to type RA&Dec).
 Credits to Nasa's [BSC5P - Bright Star Catalog](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/bsc5p.html).

 ### Code

     aGotino.ino           C Source
     catalogs.h            Contains catalogues (Messiers and aGotino Star List in J2000.0) aGotino-StarList.pdf  Star list in PDF
     aGotino-wiring.png    wirings

 ### AstroMath (i.e. adapt for your mount)

-Suppose to drive a stepper motor that takes 32 microsteps to complete one of the 400 steps (0.9°) needed for a complete motor rotation that will rotate 1/2.5 times (via pulleys) the worm screw that needs 144 rotations to drive a complete a 360° RA axis rotation (24h): it may sound tricky but it is (32x400x2.5x144) / 360° = 12800 microsteps (or 400 steps) to move the scope by one degree.

-How long to properly follow stars?
-Well, earth 360° rotation takes 23h 56m 4 sec, i.e. 86164 secs thus 86164/360=239.34 are secs to rotate by one degree.

-This leads to 239.34/12800 = 0.018699 secs for each microsteps.

-Arduino Nano runs at 16MHz, i.e. 16 million cycles per secs so driving something at 18699µsecs is more than doable, leaving a lot of time to do something else (listed on serial, do some validations etc.).

     How to calculate STEP_DELAY to drive motor at right sidereal speed for your mount